satoshitabata1218-design/CSProjectGroup4/README.md

 5.BMI
 6.BMI status

-The project consists of 2 C# program files, Program.cs and Patient.cs.
+The project consists of 2 program files, Program.cs and Patient.cs written in C#.
-The former is the entry point to get user input and then call the methods in Patient.cs comprised with 3 methods.
+Program.cs is the entry point to get user input and then call the methods in Patient.cs.
+Patient.cs is a blueprint to generate a patient as object with 4 fields along with properties, 1 constructor and 3 methods.

+The first method return 5 different string messages based on blood pressure levels (systolic and diastolic).
+The second method calculates BMI based on height and weight.
+The third method print the patient information.